Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202601/index.md

     <span style="color:DarkBlue">The root cause of the issue has been identified and a solution will be rolled
     out on the system as soon as the filesystem condition allows to do so.</span>

+6.  <a id="hugepages"></a><span style="color:DarkBlue">Hugepages support is broken.
+It appears that memory corruption can happen and malloc/free calls can produce unexpected errors when this module is loaded.</span>

+    <span style="color:DarkBlue">This will show when using GROMACS from one of our EasyBuild recipes.
+    Building GROMACS may fail, but the point of failure in the build is not always the same.
+We suspect that it may also show when running codes, either in the form of crashes or as wrong results.</span>

+    <span style="color:DarkBlue">The only available workaround is to not use hugepages.
+The EasyBuild
+    recipes for GROMACS will be adapted in the comming weeks.</span>

 ## Other software stacks